 John Pennekamp Coral Reef State Park is famous for its Chris of the Abyss feature, a sunken sculpture which can be visited by divers and snorkelers, but there’s much more!
 Pennekamp is one of our favorite places to kayak in the Florida Keys, with a wonderful paddling trail and crystal clear water.
 This is one of the best places for kayaking in South Florida.

 When it comes to snorkeling, you can either snorkel just off the main beach (great with kids) or you can do one of the tours out to the reef.
 The tour is several hours and should be booked in advance to ensure a spot.
-This is where you’ll find both the amazing reef and the famous Chris of the Deep statue that people dive to.
+This is where you’ll find both the amazing reef and the famous Christ of the Abyss statue that people dive to.

 Note: tours can be booked within the State Park or through external vendors.
 Depending on the tour type you want, you can book private or group expeditions to the reef.
 THIS TOUR is our top pick for snorkeling out on the reef at Pennekamp.